dmtana/YT_downloader/README.md

 # YT_downloader

-This is simple telegram bot for download music and small video (up to 50 Mb) from YouTube, Instagram, Tik-Tok, Facebook etc.
+This is simple telegram bot for download music and video (up to 50 Mb) from YouTube, Instagram, Tik-Tok, Facebook etc.

 Based on <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a> library.